Generation solar-like differential rotation: Result

 These fluxes are radially averaged at $\theta=\pi/4$ in Fig.~\ref{ang_transport}.
 Although the turbulent angular momentum transport (orange line: $F_\mathrm{tur}$) is positive (equatorward) in all cases, the resulting differential rotation is different in all cases.
 This indicates that the equatorward angular momentum transport cannot be the reason why we have the fast equator in the High case.
 A prominent difference can be seen in the angular momentum transport by the meridional flow (blue line: $F_\mathrm{mer}$). $F_\mathrm{mer}$ is negative (poleward) in the initial phase ($<600~\mathrm{day}$) in all cases.
 This poleward angular momentum transport leads to the fast pole in the initial phase (see Fig.~\ref{mean_flow_initial} in Appendix \ref{sec:mean_flow_initial}).
 While $F_\mathrm{mer}$ stays almost negative in the Low case, the other cases clearly show positive $F_\mathrm{mer}$ in the latter phase.
 This is the reason why we have a fast equator in the Middle and High cases.
 Because of the low Mach number situation, $\nabla\cdot\left(\rho_0 \bm{v}_\mathrm{m}\right)=0$ is approximately satisfied.
 This leads to $\int \rho_0 v_\theta rdr\sim 0$ at an arbitrary latitude with the closed boundary condition for the radial velocity.
 Because the specific angular momentum is

 deeper layers (small $r$) tend to have smaller angular momentum than near-surface layers (large $r$).
-This means that the prominent poleward meridional flow around the base of the convection zone results in the equatorward angular momentum transport because the flow required equatorward return flow in the middle of the convection zone.
-The poleward meridional flow around the base of the convection zone is the primary reason why we have the fast equator in the High case.
+The equatorward meridional flow in the middle of the convection zone is the direct reason for accelerating the equator.
+Due to the mass conservation, the fast meridional flow, which overcomes the poleward angular momentum transport near the surface, requires the poleward meridional flow around the base of the convection zone.
+The poleward meridional flow around the base of the convection zone is the primary key to why we have the fast equator in the High case.

 Gyroscopic pumping is useful in understanding the maintenance mechanism of the meridional flow.
 Gyroscopic pumping is the angular momentum conservation law in a steady-state.